Joe Surges, State Legislative Representative

 "To the Members of the California State Senate:

 I am returning Senate Bill 1425 without my signature.
 The enactment of this bill is contingent upon the enactment of Assembly Bill (AB) 1987 (Ma).
-I am vetoting AB 1987 because it doesn not provide real pension reform.
+I am vetoing AB 1987 because it does not provide real pension reform.
 I am still hopeful that the Legislature will pass an acceptable bill that really addresses California's pension problem.
 For this reason, I am unable to sign this bill." ~

 CLEARS was legislatively successful in the vetoing of a bill that would have required agencies to report on how many untested rape kits were being maintained each year by agencies which would have placed a financial burden on local agencies...the Governor agreed.
 This bill had been supported by victim's rights groups but was opposed by law enforcement, led by CLEARS.
 LE would have supported this bill had funding been included with the proposal but it was represented as an unfunded mandate.